 npm install @shotputter/browser

-The API and its associated files are available through the @shotputter/api
+The API and its associated files are available through the @shotputter/api package

 This is hosted on a CDN at: